alxx/surikat/README.md

 ### Custom Data

-Sometimes you need to supply for the frontend things that don't come directly from the database.
+Sometimes you need to supply things to the frontend that don't come directly from the database.
 In fact, you can send anything you want; here are a few simple recipes:

  1. To add an additional field to the ones already provided by the database, the easiest way